Nicolson pavement: Remnants

 Remnants of Nicolson pavement still exist in several cities across the US.
 Touted as the only remaining wooden street in the US, Roslyn Place in Pittsburgh, Pennsylvania, is completely paved in wooden blocks.
-In addition, patches of creosoted wooden block pavement are still visible in an alley along 10th street between Olive and Locust Streets in St. Louis, Missouri, and at least three other alleys in Chicago, Illinois, still retain the use of wood block pavement, though some are in states of disrepair.
+In addition, patches of creosoted wooden block pavement are still visible in an alley along 10th street between Olive and Locust Streets in St. Louis, Missouri,.
+In Chicago, Illinois, Wooden Alley still retains the use of wood block pavement, while a few other wooden alleys in Chicago remain in states of disrepair.
 The 200 block of Camac Street in Philadelphia, Pennsylvania, is also paved with wooden blocks, and it is regularly maintained, having been listed in the Philadelphia Register of Historic Places.
 Hessler Court in Cleveland, Ohio, previously known for its Hessler Street Fair, likewise maintains its Nicolson Pavement for historic reasons.
 In 2009, a series of wood block pavers were installed in Wall Street in New York City from Broadway to William Street.
 The locations of the pavers follow the exact path of the Dutch wooden defense wall that gave the street its name.